 Unlock your device

-To ask Assistant to unlock your device, simply say "OK Google" (must enabled in Google Assistant Settings).
+To ask Assistant to unlock your device, simply say "Hey Google" (must enabled in Google Assistant Settings).
 If you're in a loud place, it might not recognise your voice properly.

 Take a selfie

 Google Assistant will help with this essential task.
-Simply say "OK Google" followed by "take a selfie".
+Simply say "Hey Google" followed by "take a selfie".
 This will instantly open the camera and start a 3 2 1 countdown.
 Remember to smile.

 Toss a coin

 The universal method of decision making.
-Say "OK Google" and then "toss a coin".
+Say "Hey Google" and then "toss a coin".
 Assistant will toss that coin and let you know if it's heads or tails.

 Turn on flashlight